 After the June deportations, the Germans ordered the surviving Jews in Tarnow, along with thousands of Jews from neighboring towns, into a ghetto.
 The ghetto was surrounded by a high wooden fence.
 Living conditions in the ghetto were poor, marked by severe food shortages, a lack of sanitary facilities, and a forced-labor regimen in factories and workshops producing goods for the German war industry.

-In September 1942, the Germans ordered all ghetto residents to report at Targowica Square, where they were subjected to a "Selektion" (selection) in which those deemed "unessential" were selected out for deportation to Belzec.
+In September 1942, the Germans ordered all ghetto residents to report at Targowica Square, where they were subjected to a Selektion (selection) in which those deemed "unessential" were selected out for deportation to Belzec.
 About 8,000 people were deported.
-Thereafter, deportations from Tarnow to extermination camps continued sporadically; the Germans deported a group of 2,500 in November 1942.
+Thereafter, deportations from Tarnow to killing centers continued sporadically; the Germans deported a group of 2,500 in November 1942.

 In the midst of the 1942 deportations, some Jews in Tarnow organized a resistance movement.
 Many of the resistance leaders were young Zionists involved in the Ha-Shomer Ha-Tsa'ir youth movement.
 Many of those who left the ghetto to join the partisans fighting in the forests later fell in battle with SS units.
 Other resisters sought to establish escape routes to Hungary, but with limited success.